-GP Synergy registrars can now access two confidential counselling sessions through Relationships Australia.
+We have extended the access for GP Synergy registrars to two confidential counselling sessions through Relationships Australia.
 To access this service, call 1300 364 277 or visit the website for more information https://www.relationships.org.au/.
 When making bookings, please let them know you are a GP Synergy registrar.

 The above is in addition to counselling services provided through your college: